 DSH finds that the proposed regulatory amendment is necessary to address an emergency.
 An emergency is "a situation that calls for immediate action to avoid serious harm to the public peace, health, safety, or general welfare."
 (Gov. Code, § 11342.545.)
 DSH is facing current and existing legal challenges to the current SVP evaluations update process, on the grounds that current guidance is unclear, potentially ultravires, and potentially does not abide by the Administrative Procedure Act.
 These policy and legal challenges are being raised in a variety of pending SVP civil commitment proceedings.
 As a result, the department wants to ensure that all parties of the SVPA commitment process are aware of the process and ensure that the department is able to provide proper evaluations for all pending matters.
-These regulations would provide clarity and extinguish any legal doubts as to the validity of the department's interpretation of the SVPA.
-It is critical, therefore, to immediately promulgate these emergency regulations in order to provide guidance and clarification on Welfare and Institutions Code, section 6600 et. seq.
-The District Attorney of Los Angeles filed an underground regulation challenge against the department's policy on update evaluations and the department has been made aware that both the District Attorney and the Public Defender in Los Angeles County may challenge future policies of the department as underground regulations, unless it promulgates policy through the Administrative Procedure Act.
+These regulations would provide clarity and extinguish any legal doubts as to the validity of the department's interpretation of the SVPA It is critical, therefore, to immediately promulgate these emergency regulations in order to provide guidance and clarification on Welfare and Institutions Code section 6600 et. seq.
+The District Attorney of Los Angeles filed an underground regulation challenge against the department's policy on update evaluations and the department has been made aware that both the District Attorney and the Public Defender in Los Angeles County may challenge future policies of the department as underground regulations, unless it promulgates policy through the Administrative Procedures Act.
+The proposed regulations will allow for an orderly and understandable process when it comes to updating the evaluations that are to be completed on individuals who are pending trial under the SVPA.